 When harvesting kale, take as many leaves as you think you'll use.
 Always leave a few leaves on the plant and never cut the bud at the center of the plant, otherwise the production will stop.
 If you plan to use more leaves a couple of days after harvesting, go ahead and take those as well.
 They will store in the fridge just fine until you're ready to use them and this is usually preferable to leaving them on the plant.

 After harvesting kale, go ahead and rinse off the leaves.
 If using immediately, soak the leaves for a couple of minutes in cold water to get the grit off.
 Otherwise, just put it in an unsealed plastic bag with a damp paper towel and place it in the crisper drawer of your fridge.
-It will last for up to a week.
+We like to keep our kale in those plastic grocery bags, but any unsealed plastic bag will work.
+The harvested kale will last for up to a week in the fridge.
 Before eating or chopping, remove the stalks and thick ribs and keep the leafy green parts.

 Now that you've got some freshly harvested kale leaves, it's time for a few of our favorite recipes that feature kale.